cadepowers99/Sorting/README.md

 -Merge Sort
 -Radix Sort

-The testing suit was designed by Dr. E. T. Hammerand, a professor at Arkansas State University.
+The timing and testing suit was designed by Dr. E. T. Hammerand, a professor at Arkansas State University.